Asdepique777/jeedom_linky/README.md

 - json

 ## Usage
-In "gen_json.sh" script, set up environment variables containing your Enedis email and password, as well as the working directory.
+In "gen_json.sh" script, set up environment variables containing your Enedis email and password.

+	export LINKY_USERNAME="prenom.nom@mail.com"
+	export LINKY_PASSWORD="password"

 As the script was initially build for Jeedom environment, the defaut path targets the SCRIPT directory.
 For other purposes, it is possible to modify this path.

-	export LINKY_USERNAME="prenom.nom@mail.com"
-	export LINKY_PASSWORD="password"
 	BASE_DIR="/var/www/html/plugins/script/core/ressources/linky"

 Then, just run "gen_json.sh" script to generate the JSON files.